 - (A) Effective July 1, 2020, the straight time hourly rate of pay (in effect June 30, 2016) for all out of state classifications shall be increased by one and a half percent (1.5%).
 The in-state wages shall be increased by the same monetary value. - (B) Effective July 1, 2020, and following the increase provided in (A) above, the straight time hourly rate of pay for all out-of-state classifications shall be increased by 20% of the difference between the resident and the non-resident rate of pay.
-Non-resident probationary employees paid according to Rule 17.02 are excluded from this increase. - (C) Effective Jul 1, 2020 wages for positions on the M/V Lituya will be paid at the following Alaska resident rates of pay Deck/Steward Utility will be paid the same wage as an Ordinary Seaman-Porter (OSP); Deck/Engine Utility will be paid the same wage as an Oiler; and LITUYA class AB will be paid the same wages as an Able Seaman (AB). - (D) Effective July 1, 2021, the straight time hourly rate of pay (in effect June 30, 2021) for all out of state classifications shall be increased by one and a half percent (1.5%).
-The in-state wages shall be increased by the same monetary value. - 17.02 Effective July 1, 2019 probationary employees who are working in one (1) of the Steward entry-level classifications shall have their wages established as 90 percent of the hourly rates established for that classification in effect on July 1, 2016.
-The established rates of pay shall then be subject to the increases described in Rule 17.01 A & D. Beginning with the first pay period in the month following when the employee completes the probationary period, the employee shall receive 100 percent of the hourly rates established for that classification.
+Non-resident probationary employees paid according to Rule 17.02 are excluded from this increase. - (C) Effective Jul 1, 2020 wages for positions on the M/V Lituya will be paid at the following Alaska resident rates of pay Deck/Steward Utility will be paid the same wage as an Ordinary Seaman-Porter (OSP); Deck/Engine Utility will be paid the same wage as an Oiler; and LITUYA class AB-will be paid the same wages as an Able Seaman (AB). - (D) Effective July 1, 2021, the straight time hourly rate of pay (in effect June 30, 2021) for all out of state classifications shall be increased by one and a half percent (1.5%).
+The in-state wages shall be increased by the same monetary value. - (A) Effective July 1, 2023, the pay rates in effect on June 30, 2023 shall be increased by 6.75% - (B) Effective January 1, 2024 the pay rates for all classifications shall be increased by eighty-two cents (\$.82) per hour. - (C) Effective July 1, 2024, the pay rates in effect on June 30, 2024 shall be adjusted as follows, not to exceed five (5) percent based on the changes for the calendar year 2022 in accordance with table below compared to the prior calendar years of the U.S. Department of Labor, Bureau of Labor Statistics, Consumer Price index for All Urban Consumers (CPI-U) for Anchorage, Alaska.